-Banking organizations are required to comply with other capital-related requirements, including capital adequacy assessments, capital stress testing, and capital planning.12 Banking organizations the deposits of which are insured by the FDIC also may be subject to supervisory action under the prompt corrective action framework if they are not adequately capitalized.
+Banking organizations are required to comply with other capital-related requirements, including capital adequacy assessments, capital stress testing, and capital planning.
+Banking organizations whose deposits are insured by the FDIC also may be subject to supervisory action under the prompt corrective action framework if they are not adequately capitalized.

 Many US regulatory capital requirements are broadly derived from regulatory capital standards maintained by the Basel Committee.
 In 2017, the Basel Committee finalized revisions to its regulatory capital standards in a consultation process that the industry refers to as "Basel IV" or the "Basel Endgame."
-The goal of Basel Endgame was to reduce excessive variability of capital requirements across institutions, while not significantly increasing capital requirements.
+The goal of Basel Endgame was to reduce excessive variability of capital requirements across institutions while not significantly increasing capital requirements.
 The revisions were extensive and the Basel Committee intended for national governments to implement most of the Basel Endgame revisions by January 1, 2022, although this deadline was extended until January 1, 2023, due to the COVID-19 pandemic.
-In the United States, the federal banking regulators informally signaled for several years that they were considering how to address the Basel Endgame revisions, but did not release a proposal until last week.
-In the United States, the federal banking regulators are considered to the COVID-19 pandemic.
+In the United States, the federal banking regulators informally signaled for several years that they were considering how to address the Basel Endgame revisions but did not release a proposal until last week.
+14